sohamda/ai-foundry-evaluations/README.md

 Using Managed Identity to run Agent Eval action doesn't work.
 You need a Service Principle (atleast) to execute the "Create Agent" and "Agent Evaluation" workflows.

+Roles needed for SP: Contributor (for deploy), AI User & Blob Contributor (for evaluation)

 [How to create Service Principle](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret)

 ## 🚀 How to Start